 246. Recurrent.
-To cover language and substantive skills training and specialist training for medical and welfare staff required for maintaining professional registrations.
+To cover language and substantive skills training across the Court and specialist training for medical and welfare staff required for maintaining professional registrations.
 The Court has not been able to realize savings of €750,000 to cover additional training requirements.8